Hiking New Zealand Guide 2019

 Getting to New Zealand hiking trails

-Plan which New Zealand hikes you want to do in advance and plot them out on a New Zealand map.
+Plan which hikes you want to do in advance and plot them out on a map.
 See how long each hike will take you and how far between each place you want to travel to.
 New Zealand public transport is not great, so lots of people opt to hire a car or a motor home.
 Other options include inter-city buses or hop-on-hop-off tours.
 All these options need to be booked in advance, particularly during the summer months.

 Think about how you’re going to get to the start of the track and what you’re going to do at the end of the hike.
 You can book track transport to get you to and from most of the more well-known hikes.
 Companies such as Tracknet offer reliable track transport for hikers both to and from the start of some of our Great Walks.
 If you’ve hired a car there are usually carparks to leave your vehicle while you’re hiking, but of course, don’t leave any valuables behind.